 The exhibition, went to Beverley, Yorkshire from May 25 tot July 16, 2017, entitled "Through the Looking Glass".
 In the somptuous Minster thousands of visitors enjoyed this unique musical heritage from Flanders.

-The exhibition is currently at the Monastère royal de Brou, Bourg-en-Bresse en France until 16 December 2018, entitled La polyphonie en images, Petrus Alamire et Marguerite d'Autriche.
+From September 12 until 16 December 2018, the exhibition was at the Monastère royal de Brou, Bourg-en-Bresse, France, entitled La polyphonie en images, Petrus Alamire et Marguerite d'Autriche.

 The exhibition will be presented in other international venues and locations in the near future.
-Subscribe to our newsletter with the button on the bottom of the page if you wish to be kept up to date of its whereabouts.
+Subscribe to our newsletter (click the button at the bottom) if you wish to be kept up to date of its whereabouts.